Water Main Break Floods Roadway, Spills Onto Highway 99 In South Sacramento

-SOUTH SACRAMENTO (CBS13) — A water main break has flooded the southbound lanes of Highway 99 at 12th Avenue.
+SOUTH SACRAMENTO (CBS13) — A water main break flooded the southbound lanes of Highway 99 at 12th Avenue Monday evening.

-The flooding is causing major traffic backups on Highway 99 in South Sacramento.
-All southbound lanes are affected.
-Traffic is moving slow and drivers traveling southbound on the freeway will have to take the far-left lane.
+The flooding caused major traffic backups on Highway 99 in South Sacramento.
+All southbound lanes were affected.
+While the road was flooded, vehicles were only able to move through the far-left lane.

+By 8 p.m., Caltrans was able to remove the water from the roadway and trucks were sweeping debris.
+All southbound lanes reopened by 8:52 p.m.

+#TrafficAlert FINAL UPDATE in @SacCountyCA: ALL lanes OPEN on southbound SR-99 @ 12th Ave. #KnowBeforeYouGo @CHP_Valley @CHPSouthSac @CHPNSac @TheCityofSac pic.twitter.com/YZEQs70DPg

 The water main break happened in the area of Sutterville Road and Franklin Boulevard.
-Sacramento Police say there are road closures in effect.
+Sacramento Police helped with traffic control as roads were shut down.

 On Highway 50, the eastbound and westbound connectors to Highway 99 were also closed due to the flooding.